 Traeger recommends that you use their pellets, in part because those are the only pellets they can guarantee as good quality.
 While your Traeger should run perfectly well on any quality BBQ pellet, bear in mind that the first question any service representative will ask during is if you’re using Traeger pellets.

 Even if you’re using quality pellets, be sure to regularly clean excess ash from the fire pot and grill interior with a Shop-Vac or household vacuum to keep your Traeger performing its best .
 While it’s recommended that you clean your Traeger every 2-3 uses, it’s a good idea to do so after a long all-day cook in which ash is likely to build up.

 Take a Look at the Fire Pot

 The fire pot on your Traeger Grill is specially designed to maximize airflow.
-There are a specific number of holes that are precisely sized and strategically placed to feed enough oxygen to the fire to keep the fire burning at the desired temperature.
+A specific number of holes have been precisely sized and strategically placed to feed enough oxygen to the fire to keep the fire burning at the desired temperature.
 More so than any other part on a pellet grill, the fire pot withstands the most duress.

 Check the Heat Diffuser and Drip Pan